Working Family Payment

 The Department of Employment Affairs and Social Protection (DEASP) calculates your assessable earnings over a certain period of time.

-Because FIS is paid over 52 weeks the DEASP tries to calculate your average earnings over a similar period of time.
+Because WFP is paid over 52 weeks, the DEASP tries to calculate your average earnings over a similar period of time.
 Normally they will use your latest P60 or your gross earnings up to the date of your application.
 If you are newly in employment, your average weekly income is calculated from when you started work with that employer.

 Your P60 is also used to calculate your average weekly income when your claim is being renewed.
 If your spouse, civil partner or cohabitant is self-employed, his or her income over the 12-month period before you lodge your claim is used to work out his or her average weekly income.